International Swimming League: Debut

-Despite negotiations failure between FINA, ISL and Energy Standard Group - that would have organized Energy for Swim meet along with FIN - several athletes sustained the new idea of a team-based swimming competition (among which Katinka Hosszú and Adam Peaty).
+Despite negotiations failure between FINA, ISL and Energy Standard Group – that would have organized Energy for Swim meet along with FIN – several athletes sustained the new idea of a team-based swimming competition (among which Katinka Hosszú and Adam Peaty).
 FINA announced in December 2018 the creation of a brand new league, called FINA Champions Swim Series.

 The first ISL team to be officially announced was German side ONEFlow Aquatics (which would not have taken part to the inaugural season, eventually) in January 2019, after which ISL announced also the remaining three European teams and the four American teams in the following months.

-Meanwhile, ISL also presented a newly formed representation company - ISL USA - which would have staged the semifinals and Final Match, at Mandalay Bay in Las Vegas, and assisted the new US clubs in their operations (including scouting talent, signing athletes and running their own swimming meets).
+Meanwhile, ISL also presented a newly formed representation company – ISL USA – which would have staged the semi-finals and Final Match, at Mandalay Bay in Las Vegas, and assisted the new US clubs in their operations (including scouting talent, signing athletes and running their own swimming meets).
 A crucial step towards the creation of ISL was made when FINA announced that athletes taking part in Non-FINA sanctioned events would not have been banned and that similar competitions would be allowed, also confirming that all the world records set in the first two stages would not have been considered (because of clashing with World Cup events).

 In June 2019, ISL released the schedule of the league inaugural season, which officially started on the first week of the following October.